 \begin{theorem} [Theorem 5.2 of \cite{LeiRinaldo15}] In a random graph model, if $d$ is such that $d \geq n \max_{i,j} A_{i,j}$ and $d \geq c_0 \log(n)$, for every $r>0$ there exists a constant $C=C(r,c_0)$ such that

 \end{theorem}

-In the proof of Lemma~\ref{lem:FroebeniusAdjEmpOptim}, another concentration result is needed to control the deviations of the empirical degrees from the mean degrees.
-The following result follows from Bernstein inequalities (for independent random variables) and is proved in Appendix~\ref{proofs:Degrees}.
+Finally the proof of Lemma~\ref{lem:FroebeniusAdjEmpOptim} also requires another result to control the deviations of the empirical degrees from the mean degrees.
+Lemma~\ref{lem:DegreesFirst} follows from Bernstein inequalities for independent random variables and is proved in~\ref{proofs:Degrees}.

 \begin{lemma} Let $\alpha \in ]0,1[$.

 \end{lemma}